WLC-CPaaS/CPaaS_Python/docs/DataApi.md

 Get Feature Monthly Summary List

-Retrieve a paginated list of feature monthly summary based on query parameters.
+Retrieve a monthly summary about a feature’s usage, new users, updates, and other relevant information.

 ### Example